 When it comes to looking at the cost of living in Madeira there are plenty of different things to consider.
 It also depends if you’re a single digital nomad coming to Madeira to hike, enjoy the coworking spaces or if you’re a family planning to completely relocate here.

 Since accommodation is one of the most expensive parts of travel that does play a big part in how much your monthly expenses are going to be.
-We’ll look at it from a single person’s perspective and then you can get a rough idea of how much things are going to cost roughly monthly if you’re more people.
+We’ll look at it from a single person’s perspective.
+Then you can get a rough idea of how much things are going to cost.
+In most cases it’s usually always cheaper if you’re more people.

 Disclosure: This post contains affiliate links which means if you decide to use the links and make a valid purchase, we will receive a small commission at no additional cost to you.
 Thank you <3